Scarlet Fever Quiz

 Content updated on Sep 20, 2022

-This is an illness caused by bacterial infection (group A streptococcus) that is most common amongst children and teenagers.
-It is characterized by redness and rashes, with a pale zone around the mouth.
-With modern antibiotics, this is less dangerous than it used to be, but prompt treatment is still important.
-It is often accompanied by sore throat and high fever.
+Scarlet fever is a bacterial infection (group A streptococcus) most common in children and teenagers.
+It causes redness and rashes with a pale area around the mouth.
+Modern antibiotics have made it less dangerous, but quick treatment is still important.
+It often comes with a sore throat and high fever.

 Bumpy rash that started on the neck, then spread to the rest of the body